mmirwaldt/DynamicPoolSizeScheduledExecutor/Readme.md

 ### Why this project?
 While ThreadPools support dynamic sizes of their thread pools, ScheduledExecutors don't do it.
-I don't why but I guess optimizing a thread pool for scheduled tasks is impossible because you will always find a schedule of tasks which suffers from a poor performance by a bad default configuration.
+I don't know why but I guess optimizing a thread pool for scheduled tasks is impossible because you will always find a schedule of tasks which suffers from a poor performance by a bad default configuration.
 E.g. you schedule 10 tasks which take 5s execution time every 30s simultaneously.
 If the default configuration of